 It is HIGHLY unlikely that we will see a return to the contact center in the way that many anticipated at the beginning of the crisis.
 Even if as little as 30% of agents remain WFH, it’ll still be a significant increase in less than a year.
 And we believe it’s likely to be more.

-The investments in infrastructure and technology to make remote working possible won’t vanish.
+The investments in infrastructure and new contact center technology to make remote working possible won’t vanish.
 Virtual working has many benefits that haven’t even been realized because companies are resisting the change.
 The companies that realize there’s no going back will be ahead of the pack, just as those contact centers who invested in cloud technology before the pandemic found migration a lot easier.